gabdube/native-windows-gui/readme.md

 Note:

-* Right now, any callback can be bound to any widget.
-I think it would be best to add a `supported_callback` to the `ControlTemplate` trait and then raise error if someone try to bind an unsupported callback.
 * Right now callback binding is quite ugly, id like to change that if possible.

 Callbacks are bound to a widget using the `bind` method.